Import census data, create data-driven isochrone queries, and understand walking accessibility for specific populations.

 - Set Type to To (as we're travelling to hospitals from the locations we will later supply)

-- Set Access Mode to Streets.
+- Set Road Network to Streets.
 (This means that the isochrone will follow the existing street network rather than use crow-flies radii)

 - Set Location to Query, then click Update Query.